• About

 mujadara in a bowl and mint shredded cabbage salad in a bowl

-The thing I love about mujadara is the caramelized onions.
-Sometimes, I double the onions just to make sure I have enough because I like to have some of the caramelized onions in every bite.
-I also love how I feel after eating mujadara.
-It's packed full of fiber and protein, so it keeps me full for a relatively long time.
+I recommend serving this mujadara with a shredded cabbage salad and pita bread, accompanied by a refreshing mint garnish.
+The thing I love the most about mujadara is the caramelized onions.
+Sometimes, I double the onions just to ensure I have enough, because I like to have some caramelized onions in every bite.

 mujadara msufaye in a bowl